 On December 1, 2020, a completely revised Apartment Modernisation Act (WEMoG) will come into force.
 “The current residential property law of 1951 is no longer up to date,” according to the federal government.

 The updated law means that construction and modernisation projects - for instance for energy-efficient renovations, burglary protection, e-mobility or faster internet connections - should in future be a lot easier for anyone who owns an apartment in Germany.
 Owners will also have the right to inspect administrative documents.

 5. House buyers partially relieved of broker fees

-This will change from December 23, 2020, after which sellers will also have to contribute towards the cost of brokers fees.
+This will change from December 23, 2020, after which sellers will also have to contribute towards the cost of fees charged by real estate agents.
 In future, the seller (who generally hires the broker) will have to pay at least half of the commission themselves.

 6. Brexit transition period ends

 2020 has been a bit of a slow year when it comes to Brexit developments - we’re not much further forward than we were on January 1, 2020 - but, nonetheless, the Brexit transition period will end this month, bringing with it a lot of changes.

 Germany has already passed a law to ensure that any Britons living in the country after December 31 can secure their residence status.
 If you are a Brit living in Germany, you need to make sure you are registered with your local citizens’ office and that you have reported your residence to the foreigners’ office (Ausländerbehörde) by June 30, 2021.
 Some offices have already asked Brits to register, while others will begin the process in the coming year.

 More than three decades after its launch, the German blue chip stock market index (DAX) is being comprehensively reformed.
 From September 2021, it will comprise of 40 major German companies instead of 30.
 And as early as this year, stricter rules will come into force, designed to ensure greater quality.